Confidentiality Agreement for Contract Workers

 You may want to create a separate non-disclosure agreement (NDA) rather than rely on a clause if you also want to include non-solicit and non-compete provisions.
 The latter prevents the contractor from working for competitors in a certain geographic area or industry for a set amount of time.
 The former keeps contractors from stealing your employees or clients.

 If you need help with a confidentiality agreement for contract workers, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.